whitebox-co/amazon-ads-api/README.md

 -   Amazon does not provide a Typescript, NodeJs, or Javascript library to access their endpoints.
--   Existing implementations, the few that there are, did not include full the full Amazon Ads REST implementation, were not auto-generated based on the schemas or did not meet our criteria for using open-source software.
+-   Existing implementations, the few that there are, did not include full the full Amazon Ads REST implementation, were not auto-generated based on the schemas, or did not meet our criteria for using open-source software.

 ## How it works